wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.3.4 =
+Maintenance Upgrade.
+One custom sort Featured and On Sale bug fix plus Removed all Pro Version setting boxes from admin panels.
+Tweak for full compatibility with WooCommerce Version 2.3.13 and WP 4.2.3

 = 1.3.3 =
 Maintenance Upgrade.
 1 tweak for full compatibility with plugins or themes have use masonry scripts